 And the last stop for this walking tour was a gelato shop Gelateria Fruits Laboratory.

 Italian-style ice cream, gelato, is presented in many different kinds - chocolate, milk, haselnut, matcha, apple, and some rare ones like persimon or sweet potato.
 Very light and fruity, this ice cream is much beloved by locals.
 Ice cream is a kind of a treat you want to have in summer, but only in autumn you can taste kogyoku, a type of apple from Aomori prefecture, or murasaki-imo, purple sweet potato.
 I wonder what kind of ice cream they offer in winter!

-It is good to visit one more beautiful town in Miyagi prefecture, but the biggest merrit of this walking tou was a possibility to dive into its’ everyday life, usually unseen by the tourists.
-Local shops, cafes and restaurants that we wouldn’t notice ourselves are what appear in our heads first, when we think about a great time spent in Miyagi.
+It is good to visit one more beautiful town in Miyagi prefecture, but the biggest merit of this walking tour was a possibility to dive into its everyday life, usually unseen by the tourists.
+Local shops, cafes and restaurants that we wouldn’t notice ourselves are what we remember when we think about a great time spent in Miyagi.